 Like all organisations and work places we have established policies and procedures to guide participant actions.
-Our Policies and Procedures Folder is located on OWNA.
+Our Policies and Procedures Folder is in the Parent Library in the foyer.
 This folder contains copies of the policies that directly impact on the daily activities and family's interactions in the centre.